 Privacy Notice

-• Those services provide high quality care and value for money
+• Those services provide high quality care and value for money; and

-• Services are paid for the care and treatment they have provided
+• Paying those services for the care and treatment they have provided.

 As a commissioning organisation, our purpose is not to provide direct care and so we do not routinely hold or receive information about patients and service users in relation to your care.
 We do however sometimes hold information from which people can be identified to enable us to fulfil our responsibilities as outlined above and this is explained in this notice.